CMUEberlyCenter/eberly-docuscope-wa/README.md

 # Administration and Support

+For any questions regarding the language model used, please contact suguru@cmu.edu

-This project and repository fork is supported and maintained by the [Eberly Center](https://www.cmu.edu/teaching/) at [Carnegie Mellon University](www.cmu.edu).
+The project code is supported and maintained by the [Eberly Center](https://www.cmu.edu/teaching/) at [Carnegie Mellon University](www.cmu.edu).
 For help with this fork, project or service please contact eberly-assist@andrew.cmu.edu.

 # Installation and Running